Discover lavender's science-backed healing benefits and learn how to use this calming herb in teas, syrups, and botanical drinks. Get the recipes.

 Lavender offers gentle relief for various digestive complaints.
 The herb has carminative properties, meaning it helps expel gas and reduce bloating.
 Lavender also relaxes smooth muscle tissue in the digestive tract, easing cramping and discomfort.

 Traditional herbalists have long recommended lavender for nausea, indigestion, and nervous stomach.
-The calming effect on the nervous system extends to the gut, where stress and anxiety often manifest as digestive troubles.
+The same calming effect on the nervous system reaches the gut.
+Stress and anxiety frequently manifest as digestive complaints first, and lavender addresses both ends of that loop.

 Anti-Inflammatory and Antioxidant Properties